 The AFM and the central bank of the Netherlands ('De Nederlandsche Bank N.V.', also referred to as 'DNB') act as supervisors.
 The AFM oversees conduct supervision under the Wft.
 Prudential supervision is performed by DNB.

 2.6 Objective

-The Fund strives for an attractive return in the long term by investing in a mixture of direct investments and a diversified selection of funds spread across various investment categories.
+The Fund strives for an attractive return in the long term by investing in a diversified selection of funds managed by the manager divided into various investment categories and in direct investments.

 2.7 Investment policy